v1ctorvinicius/GLFW-GLEW-hello-world-win-10-terminal-compiling/README.md

 ```c
 glfwMakeContextCurrent(window);
 ```
-16. below this line just copy and paste this:
+16. below this line, just copy and paste this:
 ```c
 if(glewInit() != GLEW_OK){
   printf("[!] error: GLEW couldn't be initialized.\n");